 We will sometimes share personal data with trusted third parties for the purposes of performing their specific services, as outlined in our contracts with them.
 These parties (data processors) have obligations to you to ensure your data is respected and only used for the purposes they’ve been contracted to use it.

-Examples of these companies would include IT companies that support our website and other business systems, delivery couriers, direct marketing companies, and advertisers like Google or Facebook.
+Examples of these companies would include IT companies that support our website and other business systems, delivery couriers, marketing companies, and advertisers like Google or Facebook or Klaviyo.

 What are your rights?